heymeepo/morpeh.entity-converter/README.md

 There are 2 options to add a component to an entity during data baking:

 - ```SetComponent<T>(T data)```

-Gather the necessary data from the prefab and pass an instance of your ```: IComponent``` structure to this method.
+Gather the necessary data from the prefab and pass an instance of your ```: IComponent``` struct to this method.

 - ```SetComoponentDataUnsafe<T>(T data, int typeId)```

 This is a somewhat dangerous way to add a component to an entity.
 Use it only if you are absolutely certain that you need to.

 The ```T data``` in this case can be any structure, either managed or unmanaged, but it must exactly match the memory layout of the component you want to write it into.